xyuan04/Maven.Spring-PersonController.CRUD/README.md

 # CRUDApplication

-This repository provides a starter project for a CRUD application using Spring Boot, RestControllers, and H2 for an in memory database.
+This io.zipcoder.crudapp.repository provides a starter project for a CRUD application using Spring Boot, RestControllers, and H2 for an in memory database.
 When using the H2 console in the browser (eg: `localhost:8080/console`) be sure to set the `JDBC URL` to match the url defined in `application-h2.properties`.
 The default is `jdbc:h2:mem:testdb`.

 ## Exercise